hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

       + e.g., rugby, hockey, soccer, baseball, etc.
     + Diagram 2: places in map
       + Cambridge with a city very similar to it just underneath
-      + Toronto close to Detroit, Boston while Quebec closer to Berlin and Paris
+      + Toronto close to Detroit, Boston while Quebec closer to Berlin and Paris in terms of languages
       + Iraq similar to Vietnam
     + Diagram 3: adverbs
       + which close to that, whom and what, how, whether, and why